-Aetna considers allogeneic bone marrow or peripheral stem cell transplant medically necessary for the treatment of sickle cell anemia in children or young adults when the member meets transplanting institution's written eligibility criteria.
-In the absence of such criteria, Aetna considers allogeneic bone marrow or peripheral stem cell transplant medically necessary for the treatment of sickle cell anemia in children or young adults when both of the following criteria are met:
+Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of sickle cell anemia in children or young adults when the member meets transplanting institution's written eligibility criteria.
+In the absence of such criteria, Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of sickle cell anemia in children or young adults when both of the following criteria are met:

 Note: Factors associated with increased risk of stroke or end-organ damage include recurrent chest syndrome, recurrent vaso-occlusive crises, and red blood cell alloimmunization on chronic transfusion therapy.

 Note: Requests for allogeneic hematopoietic cell transplantation for thalassemia major or for sickle cell anemia in older adults should be forwarded to the National Medical Excellence (NME) unit for review.Background

 Thalassemia is a congenital hemolytic disease that entails a group of disorders of hemoglobin metabolism.
 It is caused by a partial or complete deficiency of alpha- or beta-globin chain synthesis.
 Clinical severity ranges from minimal in individuals who are heterozygous carriers of the trait for alpha-thalassemia (i.e., thalassemia minor) to fatal anemia or fatal sequelae of cardiac iron deposits in homozygous beta-thalassemia (i.e., thalassemia major).
 Conventional treatments for thalassemia include transfusions, splenectomy, and use of medications that increase mobilization and excretion of iron deposits.